Yosemite Wilderness Permits and Bear-Proof Canisters

 Half Dome Permit Information

 Day use permits for Half Dome are not available in the park.
-Permits for the regular season were available through a lottery during the month of March.
+Permits for the regular season are available through a lottery during the month of March each year.
 Approximately 50 permits will be available on a daily basis through a two-day-in-advance lottery.
 You can enter this two-day-in-advance lottery at the link below.